NbN12/Spring-Microservice-in-action-2nd/README.md

 2. Docker (comming soon)

 ## Tips
-When you are tesing postman for non-authentication route simply change these line
+* When you are tesing postman for non-authentication route simply change these line in SecurityConfig.java
-* In SecurityConfig.java
    ```java
    http.csrf().disable().authorizeRequests().anyRequest().authenticated();
    ```